Spencer Steer Player Props: Reds vs. Cardinals

-The Cincinnati Reds, including Spencer Steer and his .500 slugging percentage over his past 10 games, battle starter Adam Wainwright and the St. Louis Cardinals at Great American Ball Park, Tuesday at 6:40 PM ET.
+The Cincinnati Reds and Spencer Steer, who went 1-for-4 last time out, take on Steven Matz and the St. Louis Cardinals at Great American Ball Park, Wednesday at 6:40 PM ET.

 Spencer Steer Game Info & Props vs. the Cardinals